Nâlân Erbil (she/her)

 Pedagogy Director of the Arabic, Persian, and Turkish Language Institute and the Turkish Flagship Language Initiative

 Nâlân Erbil (pronounced as NAH-lahn U-er-beel) is the Faculty Associate in Turkish Studies in the department of German, Nordic, and Slavic+, and the Pedagogy Director at the Arabic, Persian, and Turkish Language Institute (APTLI) and the Turkish Flagship Language Initiative (TURFLI) at the University of Wisconsin-Madison.
 She holds an MA and PhD in Asian Languages and Cultures with a PhD minor in Comparative Literature from UW-Madison, and a BA in English Literature from Boğaziçi University, Istanbul, Turkey.
 As an interdisciplinary literary teacher-scholar, she has taught modern Turkish language courses in Madison for the last ten years and currently teaches modern Turkish and late Ottoman languages, and literature and film courses.
 Her pedagogical interest lies in intercultural literacy and social justice education in teaching Turkey’s cultures including different ethnic and religious groups and the Turkish-German diaspora in Germany.
 She has studied Arabic and Persian, and is currently learning the Kurmanji dialect of Kurdish.

-B488 Medical Science Center
+B488 Medical Sciences Center

 Director, Wisconsin Intensive Summer Language Institutes (WISLI)